autowarefoundation/autoware/ros/src/computing/perception/detection/object_filter/packages/lidar_shape_estimation/README.md

 ## Usage example

 1. Launch a ground filter algorithm from the `Points Preprocessor` section in the **Sensing** tab. (adjust the parameters to your vehicle setup).
-1. Launch a Lidar Detector from the Computing tab or fusion.
+1. Launch a Lidar Detector from the Computing tab.
 1. Launch this node.

 ## Node info